-Trees are one of the most common types of plants we find in yards in Idaho, and are a big investment for most homeowners, and yet tree care is a subject of mystery for most people.
+Trees are one of the most common types of plants we find in yards in Idaho.
+They are a big investment for most homeowners, and yet tree care is a subject of mystery for most people.
 The average homeowner, with whom I have worked over the last 10 years as an applicator, almost always tells me they know nothing in the way of what or how to provide care for their trees and shrubs.
-So here are a few tips to help you understand how to care better for your trees and shrubs.
+So here are a few tips to help you understand the ways you should be caring for your trees.

 Good Watering & Feeding Practices

 About 90% of the time; when a tree has an issue, it is in the root zone of the tree.
-Good watering practices are one way to help curtail these issues, but another “Best Practice” homeowners can do is to have a mulch barrier of 12 to 18 inches around your trees.
+Good watering practices are one way to help curtail these issues.
+But another “Best Practice” homeowners can do is to have a mulch barrier of 12-18 inches around your trees.
 Not only does this border help provide a location for watering and feeding of your trees, but it also to prevents mower and trimmer damage that can not only be unsightly, but extremely harmful to trees.

-Another practice to help keep your tree healthy and strong is by feeding it twice a year in the spring and fall.
-This helps promote stronger and deeper root development; which in turn prevents your trees from falling over in high winds, and it also gives the tree the extra nutrients it needs.
-You see trees allocate the nutrients they store and take it up to use for growth, healing and defense.
+Another practice to keep your tree healthy and strong is feeding it twice a year in the spring and fall.
+This helps promote stronger and deeper root development.
+It also prevents your trees from falling over in high winds.
+Plus, it gives the tree the extra nutrients it needs.
+You see trees allocate the nutrients they store and take it up to use for growth, healing, and defense.

 Integrated Pest Management

-When a tree or Pine gets boring insects into them, a systemic treatment is going to be needed to help control the pest.
-In Idaho, Green Ash Trees and Birches are the most common trees to get boring insects, but I have also seen them in Maples and Honey Locusts.
-Pines and Spruces will tend to get a boring insect known as Pine Bark Beetle.
-These trees all can benefit from systemic treatments, either as a treatment for active pests or for prevention so that if the pest gets into the tree then the tree will have the product there to combat the pest.
+When a tree or Pine gets boring insects into them, a systemic treatment is needed to help control the pest.
+In Idaho, Green Ash Trees and Birches are the most common trees to get boring insects.
+I have also seen them in Maples and Honey Locusts.
+The Pine Bark Beetle, a boring insect, likes to get into pines and spruces.
+These trees all can benefit from systemic treatments.
+They benefit either as a treatment for active pests or for prevention so that if the pest gets into the tree then the tree will have the product there to combat the pest.

 Pruning Best Practices

 A friend I know has said, “An ounce of prevention is worth a pound of cure.”
-This is definitely true when it comes to the care of your trees and shrubs.
+This is definitely true when it comes to caring for your trees and shrubs.
 Benjamin Franklin said it first and the idea is sound in the Horticulture industry.
 Prevention is more ideal than trying to find a cure when your valued trees or shrub are starting to die.

 So by watering regularly, preventing damage through an IPM program, and pruning regularly, you can keep your trees healthy and happy.
 Remember, these steps are ones you can either do on your own or you can ask a professional company to handle the pest management, and pruning.
-By understanding these care concepts homeowners and professional companies work every year to help care and prevent problems from taking and reducing the trees we desire on our properties.
+By understanding these caring for your trees concepts homeowners and professional companies work every year to help care and prevent problems from taking and reducing the trees we desire on our properties.